Skip to the main content.

 How to pick the right RFx type in strategic sourcing

-One way to decide which type of RFx is inspired by the Kraljic Matrix.
+One way to decide which type of RFx is inspired by the Kraljic matrix.
 Paul Becker and Lawrence Kane from Boeing presented this view at an industry conference a number of years ago.

 rfx types in procurement and strategic sourcing